julienherrero/awesome-list/README.md

 ## Ruby

-- [cesarferreira/dryrun](https://github.com/cesarferreira/dryrun) - :cloud: Try the demo project of any Android Library
+- [cesarferreira/dryrun](https://github.com/cesarferreira/dryrun) - ☁️ Try the demo project of any Android Library
 - [faberNovel/pericles](https://github.com/faberNovel/pericles) - API specification solution
 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!